Shadow Star: Anime

-A 13-episode anime adaptation by Planet was broadcast from July 7, to September 29, 2003, on Kids Station.
+A 13-episode anime adaptation, produced by Planet Entertainment, was broadcast on Kids Station from July 8 to September 30, 2003.
+(Note: Shadow Star aired on Kids Station on Monday 24:00, effectively Tuesday at 12:00 a.m.
+JST.)
 The anime adapted the storyline of the first six volumes (seven volumes of the American release) of the manga.

-The anime was licensed by Central Park Media and released in English as Shadow Star Narutaru, and has played on Comcast's Anime Selects multiple times.
-In 2007 it ran on the Illusion on Demand television network.
-Central Park Media released the title under their "U.S. Manga Corps" line, on 4 DVDs, and later re-released the DVDs in a box set.
+The anime was licensed by Central Park Media for North America in 2004, under the title Shadow Star Narutaru.
+It was featured on Comcast's Anime Selects, alongside other Central Park Media titles.
+In October 2007, it was part of the initial lineup of 21 titles run on the Illusion on-Demand television network.
+Central Park Media released the series under their "U.S. Manga Corps" line in 2005 on four DVDs, and later re-released the DVDs in a box set in July 2006.
 Central Park Media filed for bankruptcy in 2009, and the DVDs have since been out of print.

 Reception

+Reviewing the manga in Manga: The Complete Guide, Jason Thompson acclaimed the writing and artwork, calling it "more of a series about children written for adults" instead of a typical young-adult science fiction series.
+He compared it to Neon Genesis Evangelion with its concept of "severely disturbed" children being linked to companion monsters along with its increasingly dark tone, rating it three stars out of four.
 Tasha Robinson of the Sci Fi Channel described the anime series as "transformed" from "fascinatingly quirky" to "slow but expressive".